-If you’d like to test the Ubuntu desktop, the quickest way is to install it on virtualization software like VMware Workstation Pro or VirtualBox.
+If you’d like to test the Ubuntu desktop, installing it on virtualization software like VMware Workstation Pro or VirtualBox is the quickest way.

 To do that on VMware Workstation Pro, continue with the steps below.

-If you own a Windows or Linux computer and would like to experience Ubuntu, then installing it on a VMware Workstation software as a guest machine is a fastest and most cost-effective way to go.
+If you own a Windows or Linux computer and want to experience Ubuntu, installing it on a VMware Workstation software as a guest machine is the fastest and most cost-effective way.

 When you’re ready to run the VMware Workstation guest machine with Ubuntu, the below steps should be a great place to start.